pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-syntax.md

 ### 7.10.
 DEFS \<size\>{, \<fill-byte\>}

 DEFS allocates a storage area of the given size with the given fill-byte.
 The fill-byte defaults to zero if not supplied.
 Both expressions need to be constants.
+The default can be changed with the command line option "-f{value}".

+### 7.10a.
+DEFS \<size\>, "string"

+Create a fixed-length string, filling the remaining space, if any, with the filler byte (default zero).

+e.g.
+	DEFS 10, "hello" => "hello", 0,0,0,0,0

 ### 7.11.
 DEFVARS \<16-bit expression\> '{' \[<name>\] \[\<storage\_size\> \<size\_multiplier\>\] '}'